cyberark/secretless-broker/docs/docs/overview/how_it_works.md

 ---
-title: How does it work?
+title: How Does It Work?
 id: how_it_works
 layout: docs
 description: Secretless Broker Documentation